-- 1. In the brittle regime, strength decreases with increasing pore volume both at ambient and high temperatures; - 2.
-Magmas deformed in the brittle regime at high temperature are stronger than rocks of equivalent porosity deformed at ambient temperature; - 3.
-The orientation of a vesicle may not necessarily have a discerning control on the strength of a rock, however it does have an influence on the strains reached at failure and, as such, the Young's Modulus; - 4.3.
-Thermal stressing did not affect the strength of dome rocks within the conditions tested (< 900 °C and 4 °C.min-1), it did however change the morphology of the stress strain curve, indicating the widening of cracks; - 5.4.
-The presence of alteration may have variable effects, sometimes strengthening volcanic rocks; - 6.5.
-The strength of rocks and lavas (in the brittle field at high temperature) increases with strain rate; - 7.6.
-The viscosity of dome lavas decreased with strain rate (shear thinning) and did not vary for the range of material crystallinity and porosity studied with porosity (for the crystallinity studied); - 8.7.
-Lavas deformed at high temperature and strain rates of $> 10^{-4} \text{ s}^{-1}$ becomes increasingly brittle, and adopt fully brittle response above 10^{-3} s^{-1} ; and - 9.8.
-The critical Deborah number, De_c of dense dome lavas was found to be ca. -2.11×10^{-4} .
-It decreases with porosity according to athe linear relationship $De_c = -5.1 \times 10^{-4} + 2.11 \times 10^{-4}$.

-These results reveal that current stability models of cooling lava domes, like that of lobe 11 at Mt.
+- 1. In the brittle regime, strength decreases with increasing pore volume both at ambient and high temperatures; - Magmas deformed in the brittle regime at high temperature are stronger than rocks of equivalent porosity deformed at ambient temperature; - 3.
+The orientation of a vesicle may not necessarily have a discerning control on the strength of a rock, however it does have an influence on the strains reached at failure and, as such, the Young's Modulus; - 4.
+Thermal stressing did not affect the strength of dome rocks within the conditions tested (< 900 °C and 4 °C.min-1), it did however change the morphology of the stress strain curve, indicating the widening of cracks; - 5.
+The presence of alteration may have variable effects, sometimes strengthening volcanic rocks; - 6.
+The strength of rocks and lavas (in the brittle field at high temperature) increases with strain rate; - 7.
+The viscosity of dome lavas decreased with strain rate (shear thinning) and did not vary with porosity (for the crystallinity studied); - 8.
+Lavas deformed at high-temperature and strain rates of $> 10^{-4} \text{ s}^{-1}$ becomes increasingly brittle, and adopt fully brittle response above 10^{-3} s^{-1} ; and - 9.
+The critical Deborah number, De_c of dense dome lavas was found to be $\sim 2.11 \times 10^{-4}$.
+It decreases with porosity according to the linear relationship $De_c = -5.1 \times 10^{-4} \phi + 2.11 \times 10^{-4}$. - These results reveal that current stability models of cooling lava domes, like that of lobe 11 at Mt.
 Unzen, require an integration of the complex nature of the materials.
 The outcome of this study suggests that, as a primary control on rock strength, porosity heterogeneities must be included when modelling failure mechanisms.
 As secondary controls, it would also be beneficial to include deformation conditions such as temperature and strain rate.
 Conclusions drawn from high temperature experiments suggest that current three-phase models may not be fully applicable to dome lavas and other crystal-rich lavas.
 We suggest a new formulation of the Deborah number that applies to porous, crystal-rich lavas and propose that it may help refine the accuracy of models attempting to describe rheological evolution to explain geophysical data monitored during lava dome eruptions.